christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 ## 17 October 2025
 ### New frontiers in tree-ring research
 Jessie K Pearl 2020
+**Permanent notes:** YES

-Tree-ring samples with low ring counts can contain multiple sprurious andstochastic growth patterns.
-Thus shorter ring series limit the confidence in cross-dating, the foundational process of visaully and statistically assigning years to tree-ring measurements.
+Tree-ring samples with low ring counts can contain multiple sprurious and stochastic growth patterns.
+Thus shorter ring series limit the confidence in cross-dating, the foundational process of visually and statistically assigning years to tree-ring measurements.
 In addition, chronologies developed from short-ring series would only preserve high-frequency  variability, limiting the range of applications.
 A minimum of 50 rings is required to cross-date individuals.
 Samples with less than 50 rings are often disregarded because they are unsuable for conventional approcahes. *this applies mostly for archeology* **Good list of studies that use short-lived materials but for archeological**

 Two papers using bayes for tree-rings